Convex cocompactness for Coxeter groups: Reminders: Actions on properly convex subsets of projective space

 where $\overline{\widetilde{\Omega}}$ is the closure in $V\smallsetminus \{0\}$ of an open convex cone of $V$ lifting~$\Omega$.
 The set $\Omega^*$ is a properly convex open subset of $\PP(V^*)$ which is preserved by the dual action of $\mathrm{Aut}(\Omega)$ on $\PP(V^*)$.

-Straight lines (contained in projective lines) are always geodesics for the Hilbert metric $d_{\Omega}$.
+Projective line segments in $\Omega$ are always geodesics for the Hilbert metric $d_{\Omega}$.
 When $\Omega$ is not strictly convex, there may be other geodesics as well.
 However, a biinfinite geodesic of $(\Omega,d_{\Omega})$ always has well-defined, distinct endpoints in $\partial \Omega$, by \cite[Th.\,3]{fk05} (see also \cite[Lem.\,2.6]{dgk-ccHpq}).

 \begin{remark} If $\Omega$ is strictly convex, then all $\Gamma$-orbits of~$\Omega$ have the same accumulation points in $\partial \Omega$.
 Indeed, let $y\in\Omega$ and $(\gamma_n) \in \Gamma^{\NN}$ be such that $(\gamma_n\cdot y)$ converges to some $y_{\infty}\in \partial\Omega$.
 Let $z$ be another point of $\Omega$.
 After possibly passing to a subsequence, $(\gamma_n \cdot z)$ converges to some $z_\infty \in \partial \Omega$.
 By properness of the action of $\Gamma$ on $\Omega$, the limit $[y_\infty, z_\infty]$ of the sequence of compact intervals $(\gamma_n\cdot [y,z])$ is contained in $\partial \Omega$.
 Strict convexity then implies that $y_\infty = z_\infty$.
 This shows that any accumulation point of $\Gamma\cdot y$ is also an accumulation point of $\Gamma\cdot z$. \end{remark}